Excessive Weight Gain in Pregnancy

 You can easily calculate your pre-pregnancy BMI with a simple equation:

-...or you can use one of our BMI calculators.
+...or you can use one of our BMI calculators for women.

 ❗ Remember - BMI doesn't apply to women who are already pregnant.